Annex 13 — Aircraft Accident and Incident Investigation

 is an implementation tool to assist States in developing a policies and procedures manual for accident and incident investigation.
 The contents of the manual provide a template for States to modify, as necessary, their accident investigation documentation to be in line with Annex 13 provisions and to standardize and harmonize accident investigation processes among ICAO Member States.
 The manual was developed in such a manner that States can adapt it by “filling in the blanks” with State-specific material such as legislation, regulations, etc.

-Guidance on Assistance to Aircraft Accident Victims and their Families (Circ 285)
+Manual on Assistance to Aircraft Accident Victims and their Families (Doc 9973)

 provides guidance on the types of family assistance that may be provided to aircraft accident victims and their families.
 It discusses the types of assistance that may be provided, as well as the providers and recipients of such assistance.
 Examples are provided of one State’s legislation and response plan for the provision of family assistance.